secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/pathfactory/index.html.md

 - `Admin` access is granted to Marketing Operations and at times, other teams such as sales or business operations to manage integrations between systems.
 - `Author` access allows user to build, edit and publish content tracks applying existing tags to the assets.
 - `Reporter` access provides general visibility to content within PathFactory but does not allow end user to create or modify any of the content, tracks or tags.
 This level of access is granted for the general GitLab team member both within Marketing and elsewhere who have a business need to have access.
-We have an unlimited amount of `Reporter` seats available for provisioning.

 For more info on the capabilities of each role, [see the knowledge base article](https://nook.pathfactory.com/nook/s/article/user-roles).